Aryanpatel8799/ganesh-oil-industry/SEO_IMPLEMENTATION.md

 ✅ No build errors or warnings
 ✅ All SEO components properly integrated

-This comprehensive SEO implementation positions Ganesh Oil Industries for improved search engine visibility and better organic traffic acquisition.
+This comprehensive SEO implementation positions gajanand Oil Industries for improved search engine visibility and better organic traffic acquisition.